sysml/chaos/smk/README.md

 ## SimpleMaKe reference

-Simple make defines a set of functions that let you define what to build and a set of configuration variables to configure the behaviour of the system.
+SimpleMaKe defines a set of functions that let you define what to build and a set of configuration variables to configure the behaviour of the system.

 Please define the configuration variables before `include smk/s.mk`.
 To call